DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 - requested
 - received by training provider
 - request cancelled - candidates can cancel requests, and they are automatically cancelled if the application is withdrawn or the candidate does not meet their conditions
-- cannot give reference - if the person asked to give a reference said they could not do so
+- cannot give reference - if the person who received the reference request said they could not give one
 - request failed - if the email bounced

 #### Additional information